 U11 Player Pathway

 The U11 Player Pathway is supported by the Hockey Canada Long-Term Player Development Model.
-This framework provides the guiding principles for age appropriate and skill specific programming for all players in Hockey Canada’s youth hockey system.
+This framework has been in effect since 2020, and provides the guiding principles for age appropriate and skill specific programming for all players in Hockey Canada’s youth hockey system.

 - creating a positive experience during evaluations with planned pre-evaluation ice sessions;

 - avoiding evaluations the first week of school; and

 - allowing all U11 players to play actively for 100% of the season.

 FAIR AND EQUAL ICE TIME is a key principle of the U11 Player Pathway.
 Fair and equal ice time is designed to ensure that all players get the same opportunity to contribute to the outcome of games, regardless of skill or ability.